-The Master of Divinity degree stands at the center of the School of Divinity’s degree offerings.
-The program prepares students from diverse ministry experiences and theological perspectives for religious leadership, encouraging students to engage the rich histories and traditions of Christian congregations, to increase awareness and understanding of issues facing churches in their local and global contexts, and to integrate their knowledge of varied theological and ministry disciplines with what they encounter in ministry settings and in the world.
+Our degree programs prepare students from diverse ministry experiences and theological perspectives for religious leadership.
+Students are encouraged to engage the rich histories and traditions of Christian congregations and to increase awareness and understanding of issues facing churches in their local and global contexts.
+Students integrate their knowledge of varied theological and ministry disciplines with what they encounter in ministry settings and in the world.

 The school uses a variety of tools to assess its effectiveness in ensuring that students achieve these learning goals: faculty assessment of individual student performance, evaluative reports from internship supervisors, student subjective assessments of their experience in the degree program as reported via the ATS Graduating Student Questionnaire (GSQ), alumni surveys, and student performance in denominational ordination exams.
-Beginning with the 2012-2013 academic year, the school will implement an additional assessment tool that utilizes student electronic portfolios to track student progress across the three year curriculum.
 In conjunction with the University’s Office of Institutional Effectiveness, the school also tracks graduation and placement rates.

-The school’s three dual degree programs are also assessed using this assessment plan with adjustments to account for differing degree requirements.
+The school’s five joint degree programs are also assessed using this assessment plan with adjustments to account for differing degree requirements.

 School of Divinity students are successful in a wide range of ministerial settings following graduation.
 The results of a survey for the graduating class of 2021 showed 96% were employed or in graduate school six months after graduation.
 Our graduates are employed in ministry, education, advocacy, counseling, and the nonprofit and for-profit sectors.